helidon-io/helidon/docs/mp/lra.md

 ### MicroTx LRA Coordinator

-Oracle Transaction Manager for Microservices - [MicroTx][microtx-lra-coordinator] is an enterprise grade transaction manager for microservices, among other it manages LRA transactions and is compatible with Narayana LRA clients.
+Oracle Transaction Manager for Microservices - [MicroTx][microtx-lra-coor] is an enterprise grade transaction manager for microservices, among other it manages LRA transactions and is compatible with Narayana LRA clients.

 MicroTx LRA coordinator is compatible with Narayana clients when `narayanaLraCompatibilityMode` is on, you need to add another dependency to enable Narayana client: